-As exam season draws closer, much much impact will teacher or parent expecations have on a student's performance?
+As exam season draws closer, how much impact will teacher or parent expectations have on a student's performance?

 In the 1960’s, a pair of researchers ran a curious experiment that forever changed what we know about the power of expectations.
 They told a group of teachers that some of their students had been identified as having the potential to become very high achievers and that these students would bloom over the course of the year.
 These students, were in fact, chosen completely at random.
 When the researchers returned at the end of the year, they found that these random students had, on average, made significantly more progress than their peers.